 We compare our prices to make sure we offer you the lowest prices and best value.

-Ella 30mg is a morning-after pill.
-In other words, it is an emergency contraceptive to reduce your risks of getting pregnant if you engaged in unprotected sex or if your birth control failed (e.g. your partner’s condom broke, you lost track of your “safe days”, your partner did not pull out).
-Ella 30mg is also known under the generic name Ulipristal.
-Ella is to be used for a single episode of unprotected sex or suspected failed birth control, and reduces your chances of getting pregnant by 85% if taken as recommended.
-It is meant as an emergency contraceptive only and therefore does not replace a regular birth control method.
-Please note also that Ella is not indicated for termination of an existing pregnancy and does not protect you against sexually transmitted infections (STI) and HIV.
+Ella is also known under the generic name Ulipristal.
+It is to be used for a single episode of unprotected sex or suspected failed birth control, and reduces your chances of getting pregnant by 85% - 98% if taken as recommended.
+It is meant as an emergency contraceptive only and not as a replacement for regular birth control methods.
+Please note also that Ella is not indicated for termination of an existing pregnancy and does not protect you against sexually transmitted infections (STIs) including HIV.

 Ella works by preventing ovulation (the release of an egg) during your menstrual cycle.
-It also makes your vaginal fluid become thicker so that the sperm won’t reach an egg (fertilization) and prevents a fertilized egg to attach the womb by changing the lining of your uterus.
+It also makes vaginal fluid become thicker so that sperm won’t reach an egg (fertilization), and prevents a fertilized egg from attaching to the womb by changing the lining of the uterus.

-Ella is the most effective type of emergency contraception, and is only available through a doctor’s prescription.
-This particular pill can be taken up to 120 hours, or 5 days, after unprotected sexual intercourse, and it is just as effective when ingested on day 5, as it is on day 1; however, it is recommended that you take it as soon as possible after having unprotected sex.
+Ella is the most effective type of emergency contraception if taken within 24 hours of unprotected sex and remains 85% effective in preventing pregnancy up to 5 days after unprotected sex or birth control failure.
+Ella is only available through a doctor’s prescription and can be taken up to 120 hours, or 5 days after unprotected sexual intercourse.
+To maximize effectivity, it is recommended that you take it as soon as possible after having unprotected sex.

 Ella is indicated for women of childbearing age, including adolescents, who have had unprotected sex, or whose regular method of birth control unsuspectedly failed, within the preceding 5 days.
 The pill may not be effective in women who are overweight, distinguished by a body mass index of 30 or above, or taking certain other medications, including hormonal birth control.
 Speak with your doctor for more details on whether Ella is the right choice for you.